 Another question concerns whether becoming a professor was more or less inevitable for me.
 I have learned as an adult that my Myers-Briggs type is INTP.
 Does that fact coupled with the observation that many of my high school classmates who were my friends became either doctors or lawyers but my path was elsewhere mean that the professor path was the likely alternative?
 Or did I simply luck into it?
 One obvious bit of serendipity for me was that I took only one undergrad economics course, introduction to macroeconomics.
 Sometime in the middle of the course the professor announced to the class that if anyone was good in math and was interested in going to graduate school, that person should come see him.
 This was completely unplanned, yet it offered an extremely good fit for me, marrying the math aptitude to a social science interest.
 Suppose I hadn't taken that course, or took it as a senior rather than as a junior, or had a different instructor who wouldn't make such an announcement.
 What would have happened to me then?

 A third question concerns whether the professor mind can flourish without associating it with the professor job.
 For example, can administrators on campus who never were faculty members nonetheless have the professor mind?
 Might investigative journalists have the professor mind?
-After all, isn't there job to see things how they actually are rather than simply how they appear to be?
+After all, isn't their job to see things how they actually are rather than simply how they appear to be?
 Are there other professions where that sort of seeing is fundamental to the job description?

 One last question is posed in the negative.
 Why doesn't the professor mind develop in more people?
 I hypothesize that extroverts are much less likely to develop the professor mind, as they'd rather spend their time interacting with others than engaging in reflective thought.
 That takes care of about half the population.
 Even among introverts, we know that some people are "good with their hands" and express themselves manually rather than through reflection or introspection.
 Others might have an artistic bent.
 I will assert here that there are many introverts who are neither professor types, nor good with their hands, nor artistic.
 Among these, many may not have had good enough educational opportunities to develop intellectually, a manifestation attributable to the income inequality in our society.
 For the rest, many fit the description given in Excellent Sheep.

 Let me return to my delusions and to childhood memories.
 I would like to trace the role of grades in my own learning.
 I don't want to say they didn't matter entirely, but they only seemed to matter when the measured performance was less than stellar.
 For the most part, high grades were expected and when such expectations are confirmed the grades didn't provide motivation or reward.
 Even when my performance dipped some, the grades served as an indicator, not as a driver.
 They were by-product only.
 They were not the main product.
 I have the feeling that the professor mind would develop in many more kids if grades for them were also by-product only.
 But it seems to me too late to start with this message only after the kids are in college.
 And it is probably too late to start even in high school.
-There is a error that most adults make, parents or educators, that if measured performance is not emphasized that the kids won't care about their own learning.
+There is an error that most adults make, parents or educators, that if measured performance is not emphasized that the kids won't care about their own learning.
 That clearly is not true for infants and toddlers.
 Does it become true after that?

 The entire society should embrace the professor mind and think through that question.